davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 Today, root CAs typically issue shorter-lived intermediate certificates which, in turn, issue end-entity certificates.
 The long-lived root key is less exposed to attack, while the short-lived intermediate key can be more easily replaced without changes to relying parties.

 This operational improvement comes at a bandwidth cost: the TLS handshake includes an extra certificate, which includes a public key, signature, and X.509 metadata.
 An average X.509 name in the Chrome Root Store {{CHROME-ROOTS}} or Mozilla CA Certificate Program {{MOZILLA-ROOTS}} is around 100 bytes alone.
 Post-quantum signature algorithms will dramatically shift this tradeoff.
-Dilithium3 {{Dilithium}}, for example, has a total public key and signature size of 5,245 bytes.
+ML-DSA-65 {{FIPS204}}, for example, has a total public key and signature size of 5,261 bytes.

 {{?I-D.ietf-tls-cert-abridge}} proposes to predistribute known intermediate certificates to relying parties, as a compression scheme.
 A multi-certificate deployment model provides another way to achieve this effect.
 To relying parties, a predistributed intermediate certificate is functionally equivalent to a root certificate.
 PKIs use intermediate certificates because changing root certificates requires updating relying parties, but predistributed intermediates already presume updated relying parties.